phalpern/WG21-halpern/task_region_proposal.md

 The proposal also aims to converge with the language-based proposal for low-level parallelism described in N3409 and related documents.

+TODO: now also supports parent stealing, with a keyword `placeholder` for that.

 While the proposed syntax differs from PPL/TBB, it can still be implemented trivially, for instance using PPL/TBB or a thread pool.
 A couple of reference implementations exist (for example, refer to <https://goldenrod.codeplex.com>)